 Adjustments estimate Presentation to Parliament of the amendments to be made to the appropriations voted in the main budget for the year.
+Ad valorem duties Duties levied on commodities at certain rates per centum on their value.
 Appropriation The approval by Parliament of spending from the National Revenue Fund, or by a provincial legislature from the Provincial Revenue Fund.
 Balance of payments A summary statement of all the international transactions of the residents of the nation with the rest of the world during a particular period of time.
 Baseline The initial allocations used during the budget process, derived from the previous year's forward estimates.
 Budget Council A body established to co-ordinate financial relations between national and provincial government, comprising the Minister and Deputy Minister of Finance and the nine provincial MECs for finance.
-Budget deficit The difference between budgeted expenditure and budgeted revenues.
-Capital gains tax Tax levied on the profits realized from the disposal of capital assets or investments by a taxpayer.
+Budget deficit The amount by which budgeted expenditure exceeds budgeted revenue.
+Capital gains tax Tax levied on the profits realised from the disposal of capital assets or investments by a taxpayer.
 A capital gain is the excess of the selling price over the original purchase price of a capital asset.
-Capital inflow An increase of foreign assets in the country or a reduction in the country's assets abroad.
+Capital inflow The receipt of money by a host country from one or more foreign countries.
 Conditional grants Allocations of money from one sphere of government to another, conditional on certain services being delivered or on compliance with specified requirements.
 Consolidated expenditure Total expenditure by national and provincial government, excluding allocations to local government other than agency payments .
 Consumer price inflation Price increases as measured by the consumer price index (CPI), which reflects the prices of a representative basket of consumer goods and services.
 Consumption expenditure Expenditure on goods and services that are used up within a short period of time, usually a year.
 Salaries absorb most of Government's consumption expenditure.
 Contingency reserve An amount that is set aside and not allocated in advance, in order to accommodate changes to the economic environment and to meet unforeseen spending pressures.
-Core inflation Consumer price inflation, excluding certain items such as mortgage costs, indirect taxes and the costs of certain foods.
-Corporatisation The transformation of state owned enterprises into commercial companies, subject to commercial legal requirements and governance structures, while retaining state ownership.
+Conventional deficit Total revenue less total expenditure Core inflation Consumer price inflation, excluding certain items such as mortgage costs, indirect taxes and the costs of certain foods.